MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

 Schedules use the system clock of the Runbook server that runs the runbook.
 This enables schedules to function in virtual machine environments, and to continue running even when the system clock is adjusted because of the move to or from daylight savings time.

 Runbooks that start before a prohibited time run until finished, even if they are still processing when the prohibited time arrives.
-They will not be interrupted after processing has started.
+They won't be interrupted after processing has started.

 > [!IMPORTANT]
 > The access permissions for schedules can be modified, but the runbook server does not enforce these permissions.